Monday, December 1, 2008

 As I rowed at a slow pace, Arthur let out handfuls of the net, shaking it out as he went.
 It took a while to let the net fully out, which was about 50 feet long but eventually we had it tied off to a dead, sun-dried silvery tree.

-"That's her Yorky.
-We should get at least a couple of tasty Catfish out of that."
+"That's it Yorky.
+We should get at least a couple of tasty Catfish out of that." said Arthur.

-"How long will it take to catch a fish?"
+"How long will it take to catch a fish?", I said.

 The following morning Arthur and I were up a half hour earlier so we could check the net.

-Arthur very carefully lifted the net out of the water by sections.
+Arthur very carefully lifted the net out of the water in sections.
 It wasn't long before a good-sized catfish appeared out of the water.

-"Yeah, that 's one of the downsides to using nets.
-Once I find where he got into it, I'll soon have him out."
+"Yeah, that's one of the downsides to using nets.
+Once I find where he got into it, I'll soon have him out." said Arthur.

-It took Arthur about 5 minutes to untangale the net and the catfish hit the bottom of the boat with a good 'thump' and then proceeded to flop around for a while.
+It took Arthur about 5 minutes to untangle the net and the catfish hit the bottom of the boat with a good 'thump' and then proceeded to flop around for a while.

 I could see why they were catfish when I saw the long whiskers that stuck out from his face.